Learn how to master college move in day with these genius tips! Trust me when I say you are going to be glad you had this information in advance.

 Let me say it one more time for good measure.
 USE.
 A. PACKING.
 LIST

-I can almost guarantee that if you go to Target and Bed Bath and Staples and just wonder the aisles, you are not only going to forgot SO MANY THINGS, but you are going to spend a lot of extra money too.
+I can almost guarantee that if you go to Target and Walmart and just wonder the aisles, you are not only going to forgot SO MANY THINGS, but you are going to spend a lot of extra money too.

 You need a packing list to make sure you are bringing all the essentials, plus all those random items you didn’t know you needed.

 And lucky for you, I created an ALL-IN-ONE Dorm Room Packing List that you can get sent straight to your inbox RIGHT NOW!

 A good rule of thumb when packing up your stuff for college is to pack in bins instead of boxes (this is assuming you are driving to your school).
 Just the fact that you can see what’s in each bin makes unpacking so much easier.

 Going off that last tip, make sure you also label all of your bins and bags.
 Even if it’s a clear bin, you still want to throw a label on there for good measure.

 It might seem like an extra, unnecessary step to take when packing, but it is going to make unpacking a lot more organized.

 You can either label all of your bins and bags as you pack them up or label everything all at the end.
 And remember, these labels are just to help you and are most likely temporary, so you don’t need to use anything fancy.
 Just some masking tape and a sharpie works great!

 7. only pack clothes for the current season